david-garza/datasciencecoursera/README.md

-# datasciencecoursera
+# Assignment: Getting and Cleaning Data Course Project
-repo for Coursera Data Science Course
+This readme pertains to the run_analysis.R script.